PaloAltoNetworks/terraform-panos-dag-nia/README.md

 Please refer to this [link (to be updated)](https://www.consul.io/docs/download-tools) for getting started with **consul-terraform-sync**

+### Caveats
+* Address groups can be associated to one or more polices on a PAN-OS device.
+Once an address group is associated to a policy, it can only be deleted if there are **no** policies associated with that address group.
+If the users tries to delete an address group that is associated with any policy, they will encounter an error.
+This is a beahvior on a PAN-OS device.
+This module creates, updates and deletes address groups based on the sevices in Consul catalog.
+If the service associated to the address group de-registers from the Consul catalog, the module will throw an error when trying to destroy the address.
+This is the correct and expected behavior as the address group is being used in a policy.
+* PAN-OS versions >=9.0 have a behavior where the dynamic tags added to the address group will be present, but do not show up in the UI until the address group is associated to a policy.

 ### Requirements

 | Name | Version |